cisagov/get.gov/pages/help/help_faq.md

 - Discourage ineligible organizations from requesting a domain.
 - Gain assurance that a person who claims to represent a government is who they say they are.

-The state of the art in identity verification is to use attested information (like a license or a SSN).
+The state of the art in identity verification is to use attested information (like a license or a SSN) to gain confidence a person is who they say they are.
 This is why we use Login.gov.
 However, there is no technology to confirm that a person actually represents a government organization.
 We manually verify that claim as part of our investigation.

 <span id="subdomain"></span>
 ## Can I request a name like cityname.state.gov (e.g., detroit.mi.gov)?